There’s nothing like waking up to the familiar feeling of a bump, except it’s not on your face.

 But wait.
 A zit on your head?
 Seriously?
 Unfortunately — facial acne isn’t the only type of acne breakout.

-We already have enough zits to worry about on our faces, and now we have to worry about zits on our scalps, too?
+We already have enough zits to worry about on our faces such as blind pimples, and now we have to worry about zits on our scalps, too?

 Welp, here we are.
 So get nice and cozy—and let’s find out how to banish these bad boys.